 Many researchers are now claiming that using genetically engineered animals will make the experiments more reliable.
 But mice genetically engineered to suffer from Alzheimer's disease, for example, have failed to accurately reproduce key features of the disease, contributing to costly drug failures.
-Between 2002-2012, there were 413 human clinical trials of drugs for Alzheimer's, but more than 99 per cent of these failed.
+Between 1990 and 2018 more than 23,000 animal experiments were conducted to find a cure for Parkinson's Disease.